raxod502/intuitive-explanations/content/post/other-projects.md

 During my sophomore year in high school, I wrote an iOS app called Chrono Count, which was previously available for download from the iOS App Store.
-The code for this app is now available [on Github][cc], and you can find more information about the functionality of Chrono Count [cc-details].
+The code for this app is now available [on Github][cc], and you can find more information about the functionality of Chrono Count [here][cc-details].
 If you want to see the original website for Chrono Count, its contents are archived on Github [here][cc-website].

 [cc]: https://github.com/raxod502/chrono-count
 [cc-details]: /ChronoCountDetails.pdf